bartengine27/hostr/README.md

 ## Repository Introduction

-Welcome to our GitHub repository where you'll find Ansible scripts written to facilitate the development of web applications by closely mirroring a typical production environment.
+Welcome to our GitHub repository where you'll find Ansible scripts written to facilitate the development of web applications by mirroring a typical production environment.
 This approach might address common challenges where hardware or time constraints make it difficult to set up a test or acceptance environment that accurately reflects various production settings.

 ### Purpose of This Repository